opendcs/opendcs/javascript/opendcs-web-ui-react/README.md

 ### Tests

 We have found some quirks in how tests run.
-While we're sure some of this is how we are using storybook we have yet to "fix" the situtation.
+While we're sure some of this is how we are using Storybook we have yet to "fix" the situtation.
 That said, the quirks are managable.

 1. The internationalization (i18n) Decorator doesn't seem to finish before the Story is fully rendered and the play method starts running when storybook first loads.